 On sunny slopes below approximately 2200 m only a little snow is now lying.
 As a consequence of solar radiation a crust formed on the surface, especially below approximately 2800 m.
-In steep terrain there is a danger of falling on the hard crust.
+In the north and in the northwest some new snow.